Gauravonthemixx/Predicting-London-Housing-Prices/README.md

 **Information gathered for each property included:**

-1. the property type (apartment, semi-detached house etc.)
+1. Property type (e.g., apartment, semi-detached house, etc.).
-2. number of bedrooms, bathrooms and lounges
+2. Number of bedrooms, bathrooms, and lounges.
-3. the last sale price and which month and year the sale took place
+3. Last sale price and the month and year of the sale.
-4. the exact address and postcode of the property
+4. Exact address and postcode of the property.

 #### 🪤 Evading Captcha - A VPN Solution 🤖👤👨🏻‍🦰